i2p-zero/i2p-zero/README.md

 2. `bin/build-original-i2p.sh` to build the I2P project retrieved from the I2P repository

-3. `build-launcher.sh` to convert the I2P JARs to modules, compile the Java source code in this project, and then use the jlink tool to build a zero-dependency platform-specific launcher.
+3. `build-launcher.sh` to convert the I2P JARs to modules, compile the Java source code in this project, and then use the jlink tool to build a zero-dependency platform-specific launchers.

-## Running the launcher
+## Running the launchers

-To run the router, type:
+To run the Linux or MacOS router, type:

-`dist/router/bin/launch.sh`
+`dist/linux/router/bin/launch.sh`

+For Windows, run:

+`dist/windows/router/bin/launch.bat`

 If it launches successfully, you'll see the message: